Hong Kong Company Incorporation – A Step-by-Step Guide

 How To Incorporate a Company – Step-By-Step Instruction

 When following the incorporation process, several roles need to be appointed, including a director, a secretary and a designated representative.
-You must also select a unique name, register a physical address and have at least one shareholder.
+You must also select a unique company name, register a physical address and have at least one shareholder.

-Choose a Company Name
+1. Choose a Company Name

 Before you proceed with the incorporation process, you must decide on your business name.
-This is important in the early stages of setting up a business in Hong Kong as it is a crucial component of the form you must complete.
-Find a unique name that hasn’t already been used, or you will be required to change it later, which could slow down your incorporation application.
+This is important in the early stages of setting up a business in Hong Kong as it is a crucial component of the incorporation form you must complete.
+Find a unique company name that hasn’t already been used, or you will be required to change it later, which could slow down your incorporation application.

-Choose a name that accurately represents your business, brand, and Hong Kong target market, and avoid anything that could be interpreted as offensive.
+Choose a company name that accurately represents your business, brand, and Hong Kong target market, and avoid anything that could be interpreted as offensive.
 Remember that this is likely the first thing customers will learn about your business, so you’ll want to give a good first impression.

-Appoint a Designated Representative (DR)
+2. Appoint a Designated Representative (DR)

 In Hong Kong, every company maintains records on ownership and individuals who influence decision-making processes.
 The Designated Representative plays a vital role in managing SCR inspections and ensuring the accurate and current maintenance of records for Significant Controllers.

-Choose a Company Director
+3. Choose a Company Director

-• They do not need to be a Hong Kong resident and can be of any nationality
+- They do not need to be a Hong Kong resident and can be of any nationality

-• They must be at least 18 years old
+- They must be at least 18 years old

-• They must not be bankrupt or have any convictions
+- They must not be bankrupt or have any convictions

-• They do not need to be shareholders
+- They do not need to be shareholders

 Directors are responsible for the company's overall management, both individually and collectively.
 They should act in their best interests and ensure it runs both lawfully and efficiently.

-Decide on the Shareholders of the Company
+4. Decide on the Shareholders of the Company

 Your business can have between 1 and 50 shareholders.
 There are some rules about who they can be during the incorporation process:

-• They do not need to be a Hong Kong resident and can be of any nationality
+- They do not need to be a Hong Kong resident and can be of any nationality

-• They must be at least 18 years old
+- They must be at least 18 years old

-• Directors can also be owners
+- Directors can also be owners

-• They can be an individual or a company
+- They can be an individual or a company

-Appoint a Company Secretary
+5. Appoint a Company Secretary

-Contrary to the name, this is not a clerical role but acts as a form of gatekeeper, playing an advanced role in the company’s legal maintenance.
+Contrary to the company name, this is not a clerical role but acts as a form of gatekeeper, playing an advanced role in the company’s legal maintenance.
 You cannot complete incorporation without a company secretary and must always have one appointed for as long as you are trading.

-Share Capital
+6. Share Capital

-Provide Registered Address
+7. Provide a Registered Address

 It’s important to have a local address to register and start your company.
 This must be a physical location in Hong Kong, not just a PO Box.
 A registered address is required in law to receive official mail from the government.
-However, it doesn’t have to be your main place of business — it is often the same location as the secretary.

 Details about your company officers are public information and must be available under the Hong Kong Companies Registry.